kmadel/blog/content/posts/cicd-with-kubernetes/autoscaling-jenkins-agents-with-kubernetes.md

-### Cluster Autoscaler Deployment
+### Cluster Autoscaler Deployment {#cluster-autoscaler-deployment}
 The following is an excerpt from the [cluster autoscaler example for running on a master node](https://github.com/kubernetes/autoscaler/blob/5ea4ddac977304302faa188f32b5965267374fc3/cluster-autoscaler/cloudprovider/aws/examples/cluster-autoscaler-run-on-master.yaml) with the only modifications being for the `nodes` argument for the `cluster-autoscaler` `app`, the version of the `cluster-autoscaler` image used which maps to specific Kubernetes versions as documented [here](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler#releases) and in this case is `v1.1.0` for Kubernetes version 1.9.3 and the `AWS_REGION` envrionment variable:
 {{% codecaption caption="clusterAutoscalerDeployment.yml" %}}
 ```yaml
 apiVersion: extensions/v1beta1